aakllee/aakllee.github.io/content/posts/linkedin.md

 [\[2018\]](https://news.ycombinator.com/item?id=18525511)
 [\[2023\]](https://news.ycombinator.com/item?id=38081633)
 [\[2025\]](https://www.bbc.co.uk/news/articles/cdxevpzy3yko) regarding
 user privacy and personal data?
+The last thing I need is some crook with a penchant for identity theft flaunting my passport around.

 So, I'd like to delete my LinkedIn account completely.
 I don't particularly find any value in its data mining practices and largely